jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 runs on top of the browser.
 If not, that will be a security issue just like the Java app container.

-In the field of software development, we tend to work on abstraction by adding another layer just like the image above.
-Even nowadays, there is the current trend of no-code & low-code software dev, so that would be another level of abstraction.

 But it's all bytes being
 transferred to another machine in the